eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 After opening video:
 *) Test all setting in "Settings" tab by pressing "Test" button with selection different video frames with too light and to dark background and so on.
 *) Check boundary box in "Video Box" where most subs will appear (you can move split lines for that in it): by default it is whole video.
-It is recommended to reduce area for search for getting less wring detections and less timings splits.
+It is recommended to reduce area for search for getting less wrong detections and less timings splits.
-In worse cases, you can detect each line separately by running program multiple times with different video area selection (this can fix possible incorrect multiple lines subtitles splits in single frame) *) Check what horizontal alignment subtitles has on video relatively to selected boundary box: Center/Left/Right/Any.
+In worse cases, you can detect each line separately by running program multiple times with different video area selection (this can fix possible incorrect multiple lines subtitles splits in single frame) *) Check what horizontal alignment subtitles has on video relatively to selected boundary box "Center/Left/Right/Any" and set related value in "Text Alignment" property in "Settings" tab.
 alignment: Center - is in most case, so it set by default.
-Take into note that if whole subtitle will be in right half part of selected boundary box it will be removed.
+Take into the note that if whole subtitle will be in right half part of selected boundary box it will be removed.
 alignment: Any - currently supported but not so good as other types.
-*) For decrease amount of wrong timing splits during Run Search also as wrong produced timing or not detected subtitles you can do next
+*) For decrease amount of: wrong timing splits during Run Search, wrong produced timings, not detected subtitles, missed multiple lines during Clean TXT Images on found images with subs;
-adopt: "Moderate Threshold"(moderate_threshold)(located in "Settings" tab in left panel) in range [0.25, 0.6] by "Test" button
+you can do next - adopt: "Moderate Threshold"(moderate_threshold)(located in "Settings" tab in left panel) in range [0.25, 0.6] by "Test" button
 Need to find optimal value when subtitles symbols in 'After First/Second/Third Filtration' images will have not broken edgings and filled with white (not empty) but most part of background disappear, it very depends from video and also from concrete frame, so try on too bright and dark scenes and so on.
+Then higher value than more pixels will be filtered/removed as not related to subtitle.
-0.25 or 0.3 - are working on most videos but can produce too much of garbage. then higher value than more pixels will be filtered/removed as not related to subtitle.
+0.25 - are working on most videos, especially in case with 1080p, but can produce too much of garbage.
+0.5-0.6 - very oftenly optimal in case of subtitles with low resolution (~480p) and solid outlines/borders (like white subs with black outlines).
+0.1 - in some cases when subtitles have not outlines or/and transparent (but many splits also as garbage can be found).
-*) It is recommended to set "Use Filter Colors" and/or "Use Outline Filter Colors" which can very improve accuracy of results: more accurate produced timing, less wrong splits and better cleared TXT images results (read below in separate topic).
+*) It is recommended to set "Use Filter Colors" which can very improve accuracy of results: more accurate produced timing, less wrong splits and better cleared TXT images results (read below in separate topic).
 *) Also on splits affects two parameters: vedges_points_line_error = 0.3
 ila_points_line_error = 0.3
 0.3 is like 30% allowed difference in other case nearest by time two subtitles treated as different.
-Then higher values than more rarely time code will be splitted.
+Then higher values than more rarely time code will be split.
-Then lover values than more often time code will be splitted.
+Then lover values than more often time code will be split.
 I don't recommend to change them.
 Only if you sure that there is not sequential subtitles in video (which come without pause between them) you can try to increase them.
 -------------------------------------------
 1-2) Before starting "Create Cleared TXTImages":